 See "Note 14.
-Commitments and Contingencies" of the consolidated financial statements contained in Item 8 of this Annual Report on Form 10-K for a discussion of the Operating Partnership's mutual fund distribution system and related deferred sales commission asset and of certain legal proceedings to which the Operating Partnership is a party.
+Commitments and Contingencies" of the Operating Partnership's consolidated financial statements contained in Item 8 of this Annual Report on Form 10-K for a discussion of the Operating Partnership's mutual fund distribution system and related deferred sales commission asset and of certain legal proceedings to which the Operating Partnership is a party.